captainbrosset/patrickbrosset.com/content/articles/previewsrc.md

 document.body.append(canvas);
 ```

-You can also use your own custom implementation, for example by creating image previews at build-time, and sending them as data URLs to display as CSS background images while the final image is loading:
+You can also use write your own custom implementation, for example by creating image previews at build-time, and sending them as data URLs used in CSS background images, while the final image is loading:

 ```html
 <div class="image" style="background-image: url(data:image/png;base64,....)">